bcrowell/bcrowell.github.io/faster_than_light/index.md

 But nobody has ever found a way to do such a jump, and relativity gives us a separate, specific reason to believe that it isn't possible.
 Suppose that we have a spacey vector, →.
 To an observer in a certain state of motion, this is a simultaneity vector.
-But to observers who is moving to the left or right, this is *not* a simultaneity vector.
+But to observers who are moving to the left or right, this is *not* a simultaneity vector.
 To them, it will tip a little bit so that it points somewhat into the past or future.
 In fact, any faster-than-light displacement vector has a negative interval, so it's equivalent to any other vector with a negative interval, including many that represent motion back into the past.
 This means that any mechanism for faster-than-light travel, communication, or transmission of energy is also a mechanism for